remimikalsen/snapfile.me/README.md

 # SnapFile.me - Secure File Sharing

 SnapFile.me is a simple and secure file sharing service.

-Upload files and get a download link that you can share.
-The download link will only work once, after visiting the link, the file is deleted from the server.
-The service also limits uploads and downloads per IP address and ensures secure file handling.
+Upload files and get a unique download link for sharing.
+Once you download the file, it's immediately deleted from the server.
+The service also limits uploads per IP address.
+Files not downloaded within a configurable amount of time are automatically deleted.
+The default is 24 hours.

 NOTE!
 FILES ARE NOT ENCRYPTED AT REST.